FoxxMD/multi-scrobbler/README.md

 [Spotify config example](https://github.com/FoxxMD/spotify-scrobbler/blob/master/config/spotify.json.example)

-All variables have a config file equivalent which will overwrite the ENV variable if present.
+All variables have a config file equivalent which will overwrite the ENV variable if present (so config file is not required if ENVs present)

 | Environmental Variable     | Required? |            Default             |                    Description                     |
 |----------------------------|-----------|----------------------------------|----------------------------------------------------|